7rowl/OWPractice/README.md

 ### Credits
 Semperzzz for helping with cmd blocks and building an awesome lobby

-People from GNG for testing
+People from GNG, Ravalle for testing
 ### Feedback
 7rowl#3919 on Discord